 "This collaborative research effort is unique," contends Dr. Robert Robel, an expert on prairie-chicken populations.
 "Very seldom do you see developers, wildlife ecologists, federal agencies, state entities, and preservationists working together to examine a perceived problem," explains Robel.
 "No matter what the outcome of the research effort, society will benefit from the scientific approach to the questions being addressed," said Robel.

 For more information on the NWCC or Wildlife Workgroup, please visit www.nationalwind.org.
-For additional information about the study, please contact: Dr. Robert J. Robel, Professor Emeritus, KSU, rjrobel@ksu.edu; Dr. Brett Sandercock, KSU, Principal Investigator, bsanderc@ksu.edu; or Dr. Samantha Wisely, KSU, Principal Investigator, wisely@ksu.edu.
+For additional information about the study, please contact the GS3C's spokesperson: Dr. Robert J. Robel, Professor Emeritus, KSU, rjrobel@ksu.edu.

 About RESOLVE, Inc.